Car Loan Calculator

 Note: This calculator provides estimates based on standard amortization.
 Actual payments may vary due to fees, insurance, registration, and other lender-specific charges.

-How to Use
+How to use

 Enter the vehicle price, your down payment amount, and any trade-in value.
 Set the interest rate (APR) and choose a loan term in months.
-The calculator instantly shows your estimated monthly payment, total interest, and full cost of the loan.
+The calculator shows your estimated monthly payment, total interest, and full cost of the loan.
 Adjust the term length to see how it affects your payment and total cost.

 Formula